Writer/Surfer

 Key Comfort Features

-Helmets must strike an interesting balance in a snow environment – they must insulate on colder days but also be able to dump heat when a low vis morning gives way to a bluebird afternoon.
+Helmets must strike an interesting balance in a snow environment – they must insulate on colder days but also be able to dump heat when a low-visibility morning gives way to a bluebird afternoon.
 To thread this needle, many of the helmets we tested feature vents that can be opened or closed with a sliding mechanism – sometimes the slider is on the outside of the helmet, or, in the case of the Giro Owen, the slider is inside the helmet to preserve the sleek look.

 Last but not least, goggle compatibility is a major consideration when scoping out helmets.
 Ideally, a helmet should have as close to a seamless look from the top of your goggles to the lip of the helmet as possible to avoid the dreaded “gaper gap.”
 It looks silly and lets air in, resulting in a worst-of-both-worlds scenario.
 Keep in mind that companies that make both goggles and helmets often design them to work best together.
 So, sticking with the same ecosystem of products has its benefits.
-Helmets with a small visor in the front like the Smith Vantage often provide wider compatibility with other goggle brands.
+Helmets with a small visor in the front, like the Smith Vantage, often provide wider compatibility with other goggle brands.

 POC Calyx